 ATRT2 RECOMMENDATIONS

-Based on its work to date, ATRT2 offers the following draft Recommendations for Public Comment.
-These Recommendations fall into two categories: 1) “New” Recommendations arising from issues addressed by ATRT1; and 2) “New” Recommendations arising from issues not addressed by ATRT1 Recommendations.
-With respect to WHOIS-RT and SSR-RT Recommendations, ATRT2 provides an assessment of ICANN’s implementation of those Recommendations only (see Appendix B and Appendix C, respectively).
-A full assessment of the effectiveness of those Recommendations and any "new" Recommendations on the substance of those reviews will be offered by the forthcoming WHOIS-RT2 and SSR-RT2.
+ATRT2 offers the following Final Recommendations.
+These Recommendations fall into two categories: 1) “New” Recommendations arising from issues that were addressed by ATRT1; and 2) “New” Recommendations arising from issues that were not addressed by ATRT1 Recommendations.
+With respect to WHOIS-RT and SSR-RT Recommendations, ATRT2 provides only an assessment of ICANN’s implementation of those Recommendations (see Appendix B and Appendix C, respectively).
+Any "new" Recommendations on the substance of those reviews will be offered by the forthcoming WHOIS-RT2 and SSR-RT2.

 All of the following Recommendations focus on issues that should be addressed by the ICANN Board, but they are not necessarily presented in a hierarchical order: